Virakal/WoWThon/README.md

-# WoWThon #
+﻿# WoWThon #
 ## Overview ##
 A wrapper for the [WoW community API][api docs] written in [Python 3][python].

 The API should be functional for WoW 4.3.x.
+A bunch of stuff will likely break if this version is used after the Mists of Pandaria pre-patch.

+The eventual goal is to support all data exposed by Blizzard in some way.
+As of 2012-05-23, all data is provided except that listed in the [not yet implemented][nyi] section below.

 [api docs]: http://blizzard.github.com/api-wow-docs/
 [python]: http://www.python.org/
+[nyi]: #not-yet-implemented

 ## Usage ##
 The WoWThon folder must be in your system path or the folder in which your